Responsible Conduct of Research

 The National Institute of Food and Agriculture (NIFA) considers education in RCR as essential in the preparation of future scientists.
 By accepting a NIFA award, the grantee assures that program directors, faculty, undergraduate students, graduate students, postdoctoral researchers, and any staff participating in the research project receive appropriate training and oversight in the responsible and ethical conduct of research and that documentation of such training will be maintained.

-More information about responsible conduct of research is available on the website of the Office of the Vice President for Research and Economic Development.
+More information about responsible conduct of research is available on the website of the Office of the Vice President for Research and in the Policy Library.